dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

 If PerfView fails to show you the source code you should read the `Log` output.
 If you are unable to make it work and you really care about it you should switch to Visual Studio Profiler.

 **Note:** As of today, PerfView keeps the `.pdb` files [opened](https://github.com/microsoft/perfview/pull/979) after showing the source code.
-It means that if you keep the trace file opened in PerfView and try to rebuild dotnet runtime the build is going to fail.
-You might need to close PerfView to rebuild dotnet runtime.
+It means that if you keep the trace file opened in PerfView and try to rebuild [dotnet/runtime](https://github.com/dotnet/runtime) the build is going to fail.
+You might need to close PerfView to rebuild [dotnet/runtime](https://github.com/dotnet/runtime).

 ## Identifying Regressions